richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * *senior* programmers

 By using the context of a programmer's role as the genus we discover major insight.
 By allowing us to declare "This programmer in this role is 10x better than their peers of similar role", we have the ability to offer evidence to many more useful questions:

-* do we have top tier talent for the roles of programmers we hire?
+* "Do we have top tier talent for the roles of programmers we hire?"
-* are the interns we've hired of high quality?
+* "Are the interns we've hired of high quality?"
-* is our software engineer of such high performance they deserve a promotion to senior engineer?
+* "Is our software engineer of such high performance they deserve a promotion to senior engineer?"

 These are the types of questions I believe the term 10x programmer was meant to be used for in an answer.
-We want to identify that which is exceptional in our industry at many skills capacities (junior, senior, etc.) and within narrow types of work (web programming, game programming, devops).
+We want to identify those who are exceptional in our industry at many skills capacities (junior, senior, etc.) and within narrow types of work (web programming, game programming, devops).

  ## Differentia

 This brings us to our next question, in what objective ways is a 10x programmer measurably different from their peers?
-Let's start firstly with eliminating possibilities.
+Let's start first with eliminating possibilities.

 Firstly our differentia must be something of a long-standing quality.
 When talking about the essentials of anything, we must describe the aspects that primarily account for the overall entity.
 Random strikes of inspiration, luck, knowing one particular thing at the right moment but nothing else the rest of the time should be totally eliminated.
 We're talking about objective qualities of a programmer that are long standing aspects of who they are.

 Even within these essential traits that are long-standing there are many ways in which a programmer can never be an order of magnitude greater than their peers:

 Consider first typing speed.
 A 10x programmer will never be differentiated by natural typing speed.
-There are physical and cognitive limits to a programmers ability to type out code.
+There are physical and cognitive limits to a programmer's ability to type out code.
 Even if it were possible to augment with technology the speed of typing at 10x ( perhaps through the use of AI or autocompletion ), it is a useless metric that has nothing to do with code quality, if a quick typer types and deletes bad code multiple times their speed does nothing for them versus a programmer that writes the correct code the first time.

 Consider also lines of code.
-A 10x programmer is not necessarily disinguished by lines of code.
+A 10x programmer is not necessarily distinguished by lines of code.
 10x quantities of inappropriate abstractions for a simple requirement is not an advantage.
 When we try to distinguish a programmer from their peers, meaningful lines of code that satisfy the user and reduce maintenance costs should be what is of consideration.

-Consider other physical limits: such a cognitive memory space (how many things can one keep in their mind at once), multi-tasking, concious hours in a day, speaking time with other individuals.
+Consider other physical limits: such a cognitive memory space (how many things can one keep in their mind at once), multi-tasking, conscious hours in a day, speaking time with other individuals.
 These are dimensions which programmers can certainly have advantages in, but not 10x order of magnitude advantages.

-Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's conciousness itself.
-Not all long term mental capcities a programmer might be 10x capable of are useful to the domain of programming.
+Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's consciousness itself.
+Not all long term mental capacities a programmer might be 10x capable of are useful to the domain of programming.
 Consider recalling random facts (such as flags of a country).
 Not quite useful for the writing of code.
 Consider one's love of cooking?
-A person might be great at cooking, but if that passion is isolated to a personal pursuit indepdent of programming, it's useless to our definition.
+A person might be great at cooking, but if that passion is isolated to a personal pursuit independent of programming, it's useless to our definition.

-The characteristics I will argue that are essential to the 10x programmers are the habits that maximize utilization of a programmers physical time to create product features.
+The characteristics I will argue that are essential to the 10x programmers are the habits that maximize utilization of a programmer's physical time to create product features.

 ## Objective high-output qualities of 10x Programmers

-To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately archited product features has objective requirments:
+To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately architect product features has objective requirements:

 * time to do the work
 * a desire to do the work and learn
 * clear understanding of what's valuable to a customer to make that time worthwhile
 * working knowledge of one's code base

 A 10x programmer excels in all of these tasks to various high degrees allowing them to outclass their peers.
-The biggest constrain is primarily time.
+The biggest constraint is primarily time.
 Time can be used well or time can be wasted.
 It's the mental capacities and personality of the programmer that make that time well spent or not.

 > a desire to do the work